grafana/grafana-vs-code-extension/README.md

 - save the changes
 - see your changes in the JSON file you used to open the editor

-The changes are not saved anywhere else.
+The changes are not saved in Grafana.
 The editor is for local preview and editing only.

 ## Extension Settings